westerndigitalcorporation/zonedstorage.io/docs/projects/zenfs.md

 ### List Files of a NVMe ZNS Device

-Once formatted, *RocksDB* use will started creating files on the zoned device through *ZenFS*.
+Once formatted, *RocksDB* use will start creating files on the zoned device through *ZenFS*.
 Listing the files present on the device is done as follows.

 ```plaintext